 |

-The Ghost of Lady de Grey (1999) Lady Elizabeth de Grey
+The Ghost of Lady de Grey

-was the daughter of the owner of Wrest House, a country mansion in Silsoe.
-Her father took a dim view of his daughter’s
+mansion in Silsoe.
+Her father took a dim view of

-fell from a carriage and drowned in a lake.
-Her ghost returned to The George
+hasty escape she fell from a carriage and drowned in a lake.
+Her ghost

-where her happiest times had been.
-There are still stories of ghostly
+returned to The George where her happiest times had been.
+There are still stories

-hear the song at her website.
+Robson and is recorded on her CD Dawn Chorus, Reiver Records RVRCD03.
+You can hear the song at her website.
 Song Printed in

 Bedfordshire County Life Magazine Issue 39 |